EpicBrainUser/python-booklet/python_booklet.typ

 print(add_42(27))  # prints 42 + 27, so 69
 ```
 == Currying
-This is named after mathematician Haskell Curry, and is a way to 'bind' parameters to strictly pure functions that always take one parameter and always return a single value. \
+This is named after mathematician Haskell Curry, and is a way to 'bind' #glspl("parameter") to strictly pure functions that always take one #gls("parameter") and always return a single value. \
 Let's first look at the impure way of doing it:\
 ```python
 sum = lambda a, b: a + b